jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ### Lab

-  * You will need to do some research and find the download links for the Linux and BSD based distros below and install them in VirtualBox.
-Complete each install and launch a text editor and type your name, the name of the Linux distro, and the message "Hello World."
+  You will need to do some research and find the download links for the Linux and BSD based distros below and install them in VirtualBox.
+Complete each install and launch a text editor and type your name, the name of the Linux distro,and the message "Hello World."
 Assume each instance listed below is 64-bit version.
 Take a screen shot of each successful install.

     + Debian Based
         - Ubuntu 15.04 Desktop edition